unity-atoms/unity-atoms/docs/introduction/installation.md

 ## Learn more

-Go to [Overview and philosopy](./overview.md) to learn more about Unity Atoms and how to tune in to the correct mindset when using them.
+Go to [Overview](./overview.md) to learn more about Unity Atoms and how to tune in to the correct mindset when using them.